Any wristwatch has three major components, namely,

 4. Plating shop

-In watch case assembly, case center, back cover (BC), case pipe (CP), and glass are assembled together and later tested for joint-strength and water resistance (WR).
-The WR test is a mandatory statutory requirement for watches and is done through water immersion method where watch cases are soaked in the water for 10 minutes with the pressure of 5 Kg/cm2 or 7 Kg/cm2, based on specification.
+In watchcase assembly, case center, back cover, case pipe, and glass are assembled together and later tested for joint-strength and water resistance (WR).
+The WR test is a mandatory statutory requirement for watches and is carried out by immersing the watch case in water for 10 minutes with the pressure of 5 Kg/cm2 or 7 Kg/cm2, based on specification.